Get us in your inbox

 • Tsim Sha Tsui

-Established by master mixologist Masayuki Uchida, Butler has long been considered the best place to go for a quality cocktail in Kowloon.
-Uchida has the techniques down perfectly and the spot-lit bar is filled with more than 200 different spirits for all manner of concoctions.
+Established by master mixologist Masayuki Uchida, Butler has long been considered one of best places to go for a quality cocktail in Kowloon.
+The bar team here has the techniques down perfectly, and the spot-lit bar is filled with an extensive selection of spirits for all manner of concoctions.
 The fruit cocktails, in particular, are exceptional, made from fresh produce that’s sliced and juiced on the spot.

 Advertising